 - Step 2 Place 3/4 cup coconut on a sheet tray.
 Lightly toast in the oven, mixing once, until light golden brown in color, about 7-8 minutes. set aside and let cool.

-- Step 3 In a food processor, such as a Cuisinart fitted with a blade attachment, add the flour, both sugars and salt and well.
+- Step 3 In a food processor, such as a Cuisinart fitted with a blade attachment, add the flour, both sugars and salt and blend well.

 - Step 4 Add the butter and pulse to incorporate.